WarlightProgramming/cslbot/COMMANDS.md

 can conversely override those commands if a request is processed within the join period but ALLOW JOINING is set to false.

+#### JOIN PERIOD START

-**JOIN PERIOD START**: The time at which join requests can be accepted.
+The time at which join requests can be accepted.

 *Sample Args*: "2015-04-12 10:00:00", "2017-01-01 00:00:00"